danriti/tbone-counter-example/README.md

 ## Digging into TBone

 Let's implement a sample application that demonstrates some of the "automagic" of TBone.
-For this example, we will build a simple counter that increments every second, implement some simple controls (Start/Stop/Reset), and finally demonstrate data dependency by introducing a model that depends on the counter.
+For this example, we will build a simple `counter` that increments every second, implement some simple controls (Start/Stop/Reset), and finally demonstrate data dependency by introducing a model that depends on the `counter`.
 Let's get started!

 **NOTE**: This code can be viewed [here](https://github.com/danriti/tbone-counter-example) or cloned using git: